aapandy2/aapandy2.github.io/_projects/10_project.md

 ### Conservative finite volume method for BDNK theory

-Paper: <a href="https://arxiv.org/abs/2201.12317">Conservative finite volume scheme for first-order viscous relativistic hydrodynamics</a>
+Paper: <a href="https://arxiv.org/abs/2201.12317">Conservative finite volume scheme for first-order viscous relativistic hydrodynamics</a> <br>
 Authors: _Alex Pandya, Elias R. Most, Frans Pretorius_

 This work is the first to develop a numerical method for the BDNK equations which is suitably stable and accurate for supercomputer simulations of neutron stars and other astrophysical systems.
 The method builds upon the conservative finite volume method commonly used for the relativistic Euler equations.